wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 2.0 =
+* Advanced property search section added
+* Custom property type has been added.
+Can be adjusted from wp-admin
+* Advanced search form customization
+* Property listing page can now be chosen from the settings page
+* Property listing number to be set from settings

 = 1.3.3 =
 * Added sidebar and widgets support in property listing template. so property search widget can be added in listing page